openflocon/Flocon/README.md

 <img width="100" height="100" alt="flocon_small" src="https://github.com/user-attachments/assets/27143843-fce2-4c74-96d8-a0b35a8fccde" />

 **Flocon** is an advanced debugging and inspection tool built with **Kotlin Multiplatform (KMP)**, designed to work seamlessly across Android and desktop environments.

-It draws inspiration from [Flipper](https://github.com/facebook/flipper) by Meta, while leveraging **modern Kotlin multiplatform architecture** for networking, databases, analytics, and UI data visualization.
+Inspired from [Flipper](https://github.com/facebook/flipper) by Meta, while leveraging **modern Kotlin multiplatform architecture** for networking, databases, analytics, and UI data visualization.

 It allows developers to connect a Kotlin Multiplatform or Android app to their computer and launch a **desktop interface** that can **observe, inspect, and interact with the running app** in real time — across shared Kotlin code and platform-specific implementations.